marcouderzo/CSDemoParser/Worklog.md

 46.044968 -> full crouch without an init as there is no intermediate state!
 ```

 As you can see, 46.044968 should be considered a full crouch event, but it isn't.
 This is because the player crouches down, stands up, and then crouches down again.
-The second time though, `m_vecViewOffset[2]` goes immediately from 64.062561f to 46.044968, and as this happens pretty much in a single variation, the parser will interpret as a `crouch_event_init`.
+The second time though, `m_vecViewOffset[2]` goes immediately from 64.062561f to 46.044968, and as this happens pretty much in a single variation, the parser will interpret as a `player_crouch_init`.

 As the dataset will be used to train an Artificial Intelligence, we thought that dumping potentially wrong data in favour of more raw information was not worth it.
 We decided to comment out this last way of logging crouch events, in case you want to check it out.